 No Violence, Harassment & Discrimination

 Do not subject workers to any form of verbal, physical or sexual abuse or harassment or intimidation in the workplace.

-Do not engage in discriminatory behaviour in the hiring and treatment of workers on the basis of race, colour, age, gender, caste, social background, sexual orientation, ethnicity, national origin, disability, pregnancy, religion, political affiliation, union membership, marital status, medical condition or any other personal characteristic prohibited by law or regulation.
+Do not engage in discriminatory practices against workers at any time throughout the employment relationship, including during the hiring of workers, on the basis of race, colour, gender, caste, social background, sexual orientation, ethnicity, national origin, disability, pregnancy, religion, political affiliation, union membership, marital status, medical condition or any other personal characteristic prohibited by local law or regulation applicable to your operations.

-Only employ workers that have a legal right to work in the country in which they are to be employed and verify a worker’s legal eligibility to work, prior to employment.
+Only employ workers that have a legal right to work in the country in which they are to be employed.
+Verify a worker’s legal eligibility to work, prior to employment.

 Ensure that terms and conditions of your worker’s employment are in accordance with the employment contract if one exists, and that workers have access to their contract.
 Be transparent with workers about the details of their employment, including working conditions, legal rights, nature of work, wages, benefits, deductions from wages, regular working hours, overtime requirements, time-off and duration of the contract.

 Do not enter into any employment arrangements with employees for the purpose of avoiding your obligations as an employer pursuant to applicable employment and labour laws.

 Ensure workers are paid all wages owing to them and only deductions permitted by applicable laws are made from a worker’s wages.

 Ensure all labour agencies engaged comply with the Code.
 The use of labour agencies will not relieve you of your obligations under this Code.